T356 2015 - Week 13

 - Telecines & the 3-2 pulldown

 - PSAs must be turned in this week.
-Only about half have sent links and provided critiques/DVDs.
+Only about half have sent links and provided critiques & emails.

 - Final Project materials are due THIS WEEK.
+You have until Friday.
 This is a group-graded part of the assignment.
 I'll give you time today to meet in your Final Project groups

 - Please email Jim this week if you want an extra credit opportunity.
 These must be arranged in the next week or two.
-(Not during the last few weeks of class.)
+(Not during the last two weeks of class.)

 Field Production & Big Remotes /

 Sports Remotes - Crews can be very large - more than 100 people are

 Check out the floor plans for the various events in the Zettl book.

 Always remember a solid establishing shot and adhering to the 180 degree